Security-Onion-Solutions/securityonion-docs/grid.rst

 Production EPS
 ~~~~~~~~~~~~~~

 Production EPS is how much a node is producing.
-This is taken from the number of events out in :ref:`filebeat`.
+This is taken from the number of events out in :ref:`elastic-agent`.

 Consumption EPS
 ~~~~~~~~~~~~~~~